-It also seems that the conjecture does not follow readily from any of the methods surrounding Wiles's proof of Fermat.
-As we'll see in the last lecture, the conjecture does follow from the abc conjecture (which implies asymptotic Fermat).
-In particular we have the following theorem in the function field case.
+This conjecture does not seem to follow readily from Faltings's theorem.
+As we'll see it does follow from the abc conjecture, in particular we have the following theorem.

-Theorem 2.1.11 (Campana).
-Let B be a complex algebraic curve, and K its function field, and let $S \subset B$ be a finite set of closed points.
-Let (Y/Δ) be a Campana constellation curve of general type defined over the function field K. Then the set of non-constant soft S-integral points on any model $\mathcal{Y} \to B$ is not Zariskidense.
+Theorem 2.1.10 (Campana).
+If $(Y/\Delta)$ is a Campana constellation curve of general type defined over over the function field K of a curve B then for any finite set $S \subset B$ , the set of non-constant soft S-integral point on any model $\mathcal{Y} \to B$ is not Zariski dense.